Iloilo–Capiz Road: Iloilo City to Passi

-The road starts near the kilometer zero of Panay Island at Arroyo Fountain rotonda in Iloilo City.
+The road starts near the kilometer zero of Panay Island at Arroyo Fountain rotonda in Iloilo City Proper.

 Passi to Ivisan

 Ivisan to Roxas

 From Ivisan poblacion, it turns east towards Roxas City.
-It then veers north towards the Roxas City poblacion, where the road becomes locally known as Roxas Avenue.
+It then veers north towards the Roxas City downtown where the road becomes locally known as Km 3, Km2, Km1 then Roxas Avenue.
 It crosses the Panay River and meets the Roxas City Fountain roundabout, where it transitions from N5 to N505 and turns to the west.
 It turns north as its newer route, locally known as Arnaldo Boulevard, facilitating access to the Roxas Airport and Port of Culasi.
 It meets the northern coast of Panay Island and ends at the intersection with Roxas City Circumferential Road at the Port of Culasi.